-- 6. Under Network Bandwidth (bytes / second), set the maximum network bandwidth allowed on the device for the Agent.
+- 6. Under Network Bandwidth (bytes / second), set the maximum network bandwidth allowed on the asset for the Agent.
 The data rate is in Bytes per second (B/s).
 The "0" value indicates unlimited network bandwidth.
-Configure the network bandwidth cap on the device for the Agent (in bytes per second). - 7.
+Configure the network bandwidth cap on the asset for the Agent (in bytes per second). - 7.
 Under Forward Proxy, click to enter the Server, Port and user credentials, and click NEXT. - 11.
-Under Network Bandwidth (bytes / second), set the maximum network bandwidth allowed on the device for the Agent.
+Under Network Bandwidth (bytes / second), set the maximum network bandwidth allowed on the asset for the Agent.
 The data rate is in Bytes per second (B/s).
 The "0" value indicates unlimited network bandwidth.
-Configure the network bandwidth cap on the device for the Agent (in bytes per second). - 12.
+Configure the network bandwidth cap on the asset for the Agent (in bytes per second). - 12.
 Under Forward Proxy, click to enter the Server, Port and user credentials, and click NEXT.

 - 1. You can add multiple HTTP Proxy settings.
-These proxy settings details are stored in the INFE - 2.
-The proxy settings details are then sent to the gateway while enrolling a device or every tim - 3.
+These proxy settings details are stored in the INFERTM Agent configuration file.
+The INFERTM Agent uses these proxy settings to connect to the Server for enrolling a gateway. - 2.
+The proxy settings details are then sent to the gateway while enrolling an asset or every time the template is modified.
+The INFERTM Agent selects the first working proxy Server from the list of proxy servers and updates the same in the INFERTM Agent configuration file. - 3.
 If the current proxy Server stops working, it fetches the next working proxy Server.
-For enro - 11.
-Under Review, review the device template information you entered and click SAVE.
-You have successfully created a device template.
+For enrollment, if the INFERTM Agent cannot connect to the INFERTM Server without connecting to the proxy Server, then you must manually enter the working proxy Server details in the INFERTM Agent configuration file. - 4.
+Under Review, review the asset template information you entered and click SAVE.
+You have successfully created an asset template.

-You can now view your device template in the Devices - Device Templates page.
+You can now view your asset template in the Inventory - Monitored Assets page.

-5.9 Editing a Device Template
+4.9 Editing an Asset Template

-Prerequisite: To edit an existing device template in $INFER^{\text{TM}}$, you must have the EDIT_DEVICE_TEMPLATE permission associated with the Organization Administrator Group, and perform the following steps:
+Prerequisite: To edit an existing asset template in INFER $^{\text{\tiny{TM}}}$, you must have the EDIT_DEVICE_TEMPLATE permission associated with the Organization Administrator Group, and perform the following steps:

-1. On the INFER[TM] UI, navigate to Inventory > Device Templates .

-2. From the listed templates, click the template you desire to edit.
+- 1. On the INFERTM UI, navigate to Templates > Assets. - 2.
+From the listed templates, click the template you desire to edit.
 The following tabs appear as highlighted below: